What Business Licenses and Permits are Needed in Washington?

-Starting a business in Washington will mean potentially registering with a number of federal, state and local agencies.
+Starting a business in Washington will mean potentially registering with a number of federal, state, and local agencies.
 Let’s take a look at common licenses and permits a business will register for in Washington.

-State Business License – Washington requires a business license if your business meets 1 or more of the following criteria:
+Washington requires a business license if your business meets 1 or more of the following criteria:

-- The business grosses $12,000 or more per year.
+- The gross annual income for the business is over $12,000 per year.

 - The business is operating under a name other than the owner’s full legal name.

 - The business plans to hire employees within the next 90 days.